JonForce/OutpostLite/readme.txt

 OutpostLite was originally written by Jon Force.
-If you're from the future and not working for the company anymore (and you're having trouble with the codebase) you can contact me here : vanaficionado@gmail.com
+If you're from the future and I'm not working for the company anymore (and you're having trouble with the codebase) you can contact me here : vanaficionado@gmail.com

 The github repository lives at https://github.com/JonForce/OutpostLite